 So that is what highlands2hammocks is, now lets dive deeper into who the couple behind it are.

 Growing up, I lived in a small town outside Glasgow .
 Despite how close we lived to the airport, it was never somewhere I went.
-Growing up, camping was a huge part of my life , as we explored many areas of the UK as a family.
+Growing up, camping was a huge part of my life.
+We explored many areas of the UK as a family.
 We started off in a tent, before progressing to a trailer tent and onto a caravan.
 The freedom that this kind of budget travel gave us is why I have wanderlust today.
 We loved this lifestyle so much that my first trip abroad wasn’t until I was 13, on a school trip to Barcelona !
 We ventured further as a family a few years later, exploring Dubai , Singapore and Australia, visiting some family I had never met before.

 The saving and planning for our coming Australia trip happened after this trip ended.
 We completed our degrees and I moved to Guernsey to work as a nurse.
 We were apart for around 2 years, visiting as often as we could afford, before finally moving in together in London.
 During this time, we visited Malta, Canada and the UK and Channel Islands.